jadicodes/enjerneering-ui-builder/Design/UseCases.md

     5. The updated website is relaunched, keeping it fresh and up-to-date.
   - **Connected Business Requirement**: BR6 (Maintain Website Freshness and Client Satisfaction)

-- **UC7: Specialized Website Development for Health and Wellness Clients**
+- **UC7: Specialized clients can add appointment scheduling and class booking forms to their websites.**
   - **Explanation**: Mark Davis uses enJerneering's UI Builder to create highly specialized websites for health and wellness professionals.
 These websites require industry-specific features like appointment scheduling, SEO optimization, and content management.
   - **Actors**: Mark Davis, Clients, enJerneering UI Builder System
   - **Flow**: